 At first, just remember that SwitchResX never was able to enable HiDPI.
 HiDPI can be enabled and SwitchResX will show these resolutions, but SwitchResX itself isn't designed to enable the HiDPI capability on ay Mac.On Intel Macs

-, any monitor could show HiDPI resolution, sometimes directly, sometimes after a command line was entered to enable HiDPI mode.On M1 Macs
+, any monitor could show HiDPI resolution, sometimes directly, sometimes after a command line was entered to enable HiDPI mode.On Apple Silicon Macs

-Apple intentionally disables all HiDPI capabilities for all monitors that aren't 4K native, or don't have a pixel density of at least 160dpi (on the horizontal size as reported by the monitor).
+Apple intentionally disabled all HiDPI capabilities for all monitors that aren't 4K native, or don't have a pixel density of at least 160dpi (on the horizontal size as reported by the monitor).

-It is intentional, as it worked on the DTK (the Mac that was used as prototype for M1 Macs) up to BigSur Beta version (ß6) in September 2020.
+It was intentional, as it worked on the DTK (the Mac that was used as prototype for Apple Silicon Macs) up to BigSur Beta version (ß6) in September 2020.
 Beta 7 removed this possibility from Monitors that aren't 4K, and then beta 9 removed it from monitors that aren't 4K Native

 Reporting this as a bug or as feedback to Apple resulted in them answering it's acting as intended (see radar FB8715490 for those who can access this).
-This proves it's intentional, not a hardware limitation, and certainly not a bug that you should wait to be solved.
+This proved to be intentional, not a hardware limitation, and certainly not a bug that you should wait to be solved.

-From the best of my knowledge, HiDPI resolutions are enabled on M1:
+From the best of my knowledge, HiDPI resolutions were previously only enabled on Apple Silicon:

 - on internal MacBook screens, because the pixel density is higher than 160